Ryanb021/reading-notes/201/Read01.md

 Basically makes it easier for search engines to determine what your content is about.

-## How is the <meta> HTML tag used when specifying metadata?
+## How is the meta HTML tag used when specifying metadata?

-The <meta> tag defines metadata about an HTML document. <meta> tags always go inside the <head> element, and are typically used to specify character set, page description, keywords, author of the document, and viewport settings.
+The *META* tag defines metadata about an HTML document. *META* tags always go inside the *HEAD* element, and are typically used to specify character set, page description, keywords, author of the document, and viewport settings.